shitfuckery/usb_stick/RECIPE.md

 Enter the user account information on this screen.
 Note that the checkbox for encrypting the user's home folder is not selected.
 This is because rather than just encrypting the user's home directory we have encrypted everything.

 For the disk image we used 'setup' for the username, password, and computer name.
 These are all then changed using the [setup script](#automate-system-set-up) that is automatically run when a user logs in.
+We recommend doinig the same if you intend to use the setup.sh script to do the final setup.
+If you use a different username and/or password while making your disk image you will need to update the setup.sh script to match.

 <img width="100%" alt="A screenshot showing the partitioning screen." src="https://github.com/user-attachments/assets/eb16762c-3f02-4b88-ba96-f34b1a92c5ac" />